Can I Cancel an Injury Claim if I Change my Mind?

 However, a solicitor may also decide to advise you to withdraw your claim - for instance if he later discovers something that means the claim is more than likely to be unsuccessful.
 In this case there is usually no cost incurred by the Claimant.

-I am still not sure whether I should bring a claim
+I am still not sure whether I should make a claim

 We charge our solicitors for the marketing and operational services we provide and these costs are not passed on to our customers.